-Fast forward to today, and press brakes have evolved into highly-advanced machines powered with hydraulic systems and computer technology.
-These modern brakes efficiently bend sheet and plate metal with ease, supplying a variety of industries with simple and complex parts.
+Fast forward to today, and press brakes have evolved into highly-advanced machines powered by hydraulic systems and computer technology.
+These modern brakes easily bend sheet and plate metal, supplying various industries with simple and complex parts.

 Press Brake Forming

-Press brakes work by using a punch and die that are set at predetermined angles to bend or cut metal into a variety of shapes and forms.
+Press brakes work by using a punch and die set at predetermined angles to bend or cut metal into various shapes and forms.